yunabe/lgo/README.md

 The advantages of this approach are
 - The overhead of code execution is small because it does not compile and link code.
-- Windows/Mac native support. lgo works only in Linux and you need to use VMs  or Docker to run it on Windows/Mac.
+- Windows/Mac partial support. lgo works only on Linux and you need to use VMs or Docker to run it on Windows/Mac. gophernotes (gomacro) works on Windows/Mac natively [if you do not need third-party packages](https://github.com/gopherdata/gophernotes#limitations).

 These disadvantage and advantages are not something inevitable in interperters.
 But they are not easy to solve under the limited development resource.